 Venom Sac (Ex)

-The Alchemist is long, long past the point where poisons hold any terror for him.
-At 25th level, the Alchemist develops a Venom Sac that allows him to store poison in a special receptacle somewhere in his body (player's choice!).
-The venom sac allows the Alchemist to apply poison to a weapon (including natural weapons) once per round as a free action, and may be accessed at any time, including while in mutagen form.
-The venom sac is assumed to hold a number of doses of a single type of poison equal to his Alchemist level, and filling a Venom Sac requires a standard action per dose of poison (as drinking a potion; if you have a feat, like Quaff, filling the venom sac is also speedier).
-Note that the sac does not allow the Alchemist to create poisons for free.
-He must still make and pay for them normally.
+The Alchemist is long, long past the point where poisons hold any terror for them.
+At 25th level, the Alchemist develops a Venom Sac that allows them to store poison in a special receptacle somewhere in their body (player's choice!).
+The venom sac allows the Alchemist to apply poison to a weapon once per round as a free action, and may be accessed at any time, including while in mutagen form.
+The venom sac is assumed to hold a maximum number of doses of a single type of poison equal to the alchemist's class level (not character level), and filling a Venom Sac requires a standard action per dose of poison (as drinking a potion; if you have a feat, like Quaff (Feat), filling the venom sac is also speedier).
+Note that the sac does not allow the alchemist to create poisons for free.
+They must still buy or make them as normal.
 Similarly, the venom sac does not permit the alchemist to store multiple types of poisons.
 Do not mix the poisons!

-NPC's searching an Alchemist to discover his Venom Sac must succeed on a skill check against a DC equal to the Alchemists class level plus his Intelligence Modifier.
+NPC's searching an Alchemist to discover their Venom Sac must succeed on a skill check against a DC equal to 10 + double the alchemist's character level.

 Improved Venom Sac (Ex)

-At 31st level, the Alchemist improves his venom sac, allowing the Alchemist can apply a dose of poison to his weapons a number of times per round equal to his Intelligence modifier as a free action, and the DC to discover the sac is increased to the Alchemists class level + Int mod +5.
+At 31st level, the alchemist improves their venom sac, allowing the Alchemist to apply a dose of poison to a weapon a number of times per round equal to 1/3rd their Intelligence modifier as a free action, and the DC to discover the sac is increased by +5.

 Primal Mastery (Su)

-At 35th level, the Alchemist has learned so much about the composition of the Universe that he is able to overcome the restrictions of energy types.
-He may define any of his EUREKA bombs as doing damage of the 'primal' type.
-Primal damage ignores all immunities and resistances.
+At 35th level, the alchemist has learned so much about the composition of the Universe that they are able to play with forces that scratch at the very fabric of reality.
+They may define any of their EUREKA bombs as doing Primal damage.
+Primal damage cannot be resisted by Energy Resistance (ER) or Damage Resistance (DR).